 What Are Double Glazed Units?

-Double glazed units (double glazing), which fit within doors or window frames, consisting of two or three glass panes separated by a space filled with air or gas to reduce heat transfer between your home and the outside.
+Double glazed units (double glazing), which fit within doors or window frames, consists of two or three glass panes separated by a space filled with air or gas to reduce heat transfer between your home and the outside.
 The thickness of the glass ranges from 3 to 10 mm, but special applications may require thicker layers.

 Over the last few years, the number of double glazed unit companies in the UK grew rapidly and now vary from large chains to small family businesses.
 Double glazing has expanded to include a wide range of different types of glass and frames.
 But why have double glazed units grown in popularity so fast?